3 Major Concerns of the Medical Cannabis Community

 The medical cannabis industry is unlike other medical industries – it comes with its own unique regulations, availabilities, and price tags.
 Equally important, however, is that the medical cannabis community is unlike other medical communities – they are subject to niche problems, annoyances, and burdens that other communities may not relate to.

 While some states are still unable to reap the benefits of medical cannabis, that doesn’t imply that the medical cannabis system is perfectly implemented in states that offer it.
-Indeed, members of the medical cannabis community have recently expressed concerns regarding the current state of medical cannabis, and there seems to be a few underlying shared themes.
+Indeed, members of the medical cannabis community have recently expressed frustrations regarding the current state of medical cannabis, and there seems to be a few underlying shared themes.

-Whether you use medical cannabis products to treat symptoms of anxiety, epilepsy, pain, nausea, etc. – you may subscribe to some of the following concerns expressed by the medical cannabis community.
+Whether you use medical cannabis products to treat symptoms of anxiety, epilepsy, pain, nausea, etc. – you may subscribe to some of the following thoughts expressed by the medical cannabis community.

 Major Concern #1: The Prices of Medical Cannabis Are Too High